birddevelper/Clustering/README.md

 # Clustering
 Machine Learning K-mean clustering algorithm

-Graphical K-mean clusttering algorithm illustration that visualize the clustering process step by step.
+This app is a graphical K-mean clusttering algorithm.
+It visualize the clustering process step by step.

 ### features
 * You can make the visualization fast or slow.